 Shareholders do not directly own or have any direct claim to the underlying investments in the fund; rather they indirectly own these assets.

-ETFs may provide shareholders the benefit of gains in the underlying stocks, as well as any dividends those stocks pay out.
+ETFs may provide shareholders the benefit of gains in the underlying stocks, as well as any dividends or interest those stocks pay out.
 Ownership of the fund can be bought, sold and transferred just like shares of stock, since ETFs are traded on public exchanges.

 ETFs – Potential Investor Benefits